-- a.
-An ocular assessment or evaluation from an ophthalmologist, or a low-vision evaluation of residual visual function, where appropriate, which should be dated within 6 months, particularly if the condition is subject to change - b.
-A description of current symptoms, fluctuating conditions/symptoms, and prognosis - c.
-An assessment of functionally limiting manifestations of the vision disability - d.
-A history of accommodations received in the past, if applicable - e.
+- 1. An ocular assessment or evaluation from an ophthalmologist, or a low-vision evaluation of residual visual function, where appropriate, which should be dated within 6 months, particularly if the condition is subject to change - 2.
+A description of current symptoms, fluctuating conditions/symptoms, and prognosis - 3.
+An assessment of functionally limiting manifestations of the vision disability - 4.
+A history of accommodations received in the past, if applicable - 5.
 Recommendations for reasonable accommodations that address the student's functional impairments, with particular regard to assistive technology and alternate formats for print materials and a rationale in support of each recommendation